 Flexible Track: The Flexible Track of the Semester in D.C.
 Program consists of a full-time externship and a weekly seminar held at Pitt Law’s Washington Center in downtown D.C.
 The Flexible Track is designed to allow you to pursue your own interests.
 You can extern for any non-profit or government office, pursuing any kind of law-related work.

 Policy Track: By participating in the Policy Track, you earn a Public Policy Concentration.
 In the Policy Track, you will take policy classes in Washington with students from Pitt’s Graduate School of Public and International Affairs.
 This spring Policy Track is designed to offer intensive training in the skills that will enable you to succeed in a policy-related job after graduation.
 We are the only law school in the country to offer our students a Semester in D.C.
 Program jointly with a graduate policy school.

 Past employers include:

 - Federal agencies like the Departments of Justice, Commerce, State, and Health and Human Services; Environmental Protection Agency; Securities and Exchange Commission; Equal Employment Opportunity Commission; Federal Communications Commission; and U.S. Attorney's Office

-- Congressional offices like the offices of Senators Robert “Bob” Casey (Pa.), Dick Durbin (Ill.), and Kirsten Gillibrand (N.Y.), and the offices of Representatives David McKinley (W. Va.) and Scott Rigell (Va.)
+- Congressional offices like the offices of Senators Robert “Bob” Casey (Pa.), Dick Durbin (Ill.), and Kirsten Gillibrand (N.Y.)

 - Nonprofit organizations like the Natural Resources Defense Council, AARP Legal Counsel for the Elderly, Legal Services Corporation, National Law Center on Homelessness and Poverty, Pan-American Health Organization, and American Civil Liberties Union